AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/editing-content.md

 >[!CAUTION]
 >
 >Locking a page can be performed when impersonating a user.
-However a page locked in this way can only then be unlocked by the user who was impersonated.
+However a page locked in this way can only be unlocked (by customers) using the user who was impersonated.
 >
->Pages can not be unlocked by impersonating the user who locked the page.
+>Pages cannot be unlocked by impersonating the user who locked the page.
 >
 >If the user who locked the page is not available to unlock the page, please reach out to Customer Support to evaluate options to remove the lock.